livepeer/go-ethereum-p2p-test/swarm/streamingviz/README.md

     go run ./swarm/streamingviz/server/server.go

+Start the swarm nodes with the `--viz` flag to allow them to send their info the viz server.
+The `--vizhost <host>` flag will specify where the server is running (defaults to `http://localhost:8585`).

+    swarm --bzzaccount 3e6a791e7b0f32fcafaa5e8fe9840dec66d5daaa --datadir ./4/ --ethapi ./1/geth.ipc --verbosity 4 --maxpeers 1 --bzznetworkid 326 --port 30403 --bzzport 8503 --rtmp 1937 --viz

 ## Access the visualization

 If the visualization server is running, you can access the visualizaiton at [http://localhost:8585?streamid=\<streamid\>] for any given stream id.
 Accessing it without the argument will show the entire network, but not any stream data about who is broadcasting or consuming.